Jass

 - Jack, 2 points

 - 10, 10 points.
-Pay attention to play that card at the right moment, because it is often easy points.
+Pay attention to play that card at the right moment, because it often gives easy points.

 - 9, 8, 7 and 6 aren't worth any point